-Before depositing your own money on to an exchange, it is always important to know whether they are safe or not.
+Before depositing your own money, it is always important to know whether it's safe or not.
 Of course, you have to trust that your funds are going to be safe and secure.

 Third-party exchanges operate on a centralized server, meaning that if it were to be hacked, then your coins could be at risk.
 Does this happen in the cryptocurrency industry?
 Yes, unfortunately, all the time!

-So is Kucoin safe and if so, how?
+So is KuCoin safe and if so, how?
 Firstly, the website is protected by an encryption protocol that keeps private account information secure.
-Furthermore, whilst writing this Kucoin review, I also discovered that there is also an internal risk department that is there to ensure user funds are safe.
+Furthermore, whilst writing this KuCoin review, I also discovered that there is an internal risk department that is there to ensure user funds are safe.

-To protect your account even further, my Kucoin review also found out that the exchange offers you the chance to set up Google Authenticator.
-If you do, you will need to enter a code from your mobile phone on to the Kucoin website before you can log in, as well as to make a trade.
+To protect your account even further, the exchange offers you the chance to set up Google Authenticator.
+If you do, you will need to enter a code from your mobile phone on to the KuCoin website before you can log in, as well as to make a trade.